Causes of Soil Erosion in India

 Effects of Soil Erosion in India

-Though soil erosion through natural agencies can hardly be checked, artificial means like mining, deforestation and others are being strictly brought under the umbrella of law and being stringently implemented.
-Indian government is adopting adequate measures to reduce the unpleasant effects of soil erosion in India.
+Soil Conservation in India relates to the attempts made to restore the quality of soil in India.
+Soil erosion in India is amongst the leading areas of concern for the Government of India.
+Physical damage to soil is most likely to be remedied.
+Though soil erosion through natural agencies can hardly be checked, soil erosion through artificial means like mining, deforestation, etc is being strictly brought under the Indian Law System.
+Indian government is adopting adequate measures to reduce the negative effects of soil erosion in India.